Josephwjack/Capstone/capstone-proposal.md

 - Site is hosted on firebase

 **What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.**
 - This will be a React based application.
-I plan on using Firebase for authorization and authentication.
+- I plan on using Firebase for authorization and authentication and hosting.
-- Chakra UI or Material UI along with styled components for styling.
+- React-Redux
+- Most likely React-Bootstrap & Grommet UI...
+Maybe MUI.
 - This application will use a google maps API (Geocoding).
 Beyond that I'm sure there will be more libraries used I'll come back and edit this.

 **If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.**